svinniks/pl-log/README.md

 END;
 ```

-Then create a procedure to test the instrumentation API:
+Create another procedure to test the instrumentation API:

 ```
 CREATE OR REPLACE PROCEDURE register_person (